benbrenson/isar/doc/user_manual.md

  - `KIMAGE_TYPE` - The name of kernel binary that it installed to `/boot` folder in target filesystem.
 This variable is used by isar for determing which image type has to be compiled by the kernel.
  - `MACHINE_SERIAL` - The name of serial device that will be used for console output.
- - `IMAGE_FSTYPES` - The type of images to be generated for this machine (e.g. sdcard).
+ - `IMAGE_TYPES` - The type of images to be generated for this machine (e.g. sdcard).
  - `DTBS` - The primary device tree file.
 Isar will install this device tree to the location specified with ${DTB_INSTALL_DIR}.
  - `DTBOS` - Device tree overlay files.
 The kernel has to be capable of compiling device tree overlays, when adding device tree overlays to this variable.
  - `BOOT_IMG` - The name of the uboot image.
 Isar will also build a complete debian package for uboot.